Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

 - **It matches your income**
-    Public health insurance costs a percentage of your income.
-If you earn less money, you pay less.
-If you get [[ALG I]] or [[Bürgergeld]], it pays for your health insurance.[^11] Private health insurance does not adjust to your income; you pay the same even if you [lose your job](/guides/losing-your-job).
+    If you [lose your job](/guides/losing-your-job) or retire, your insurance gets cheaper.
+Private health insurance does not adjust to your income, so it can become really expensive.
-- **It's cheaper for students**
+- **It's cheap for students**
-    If you are a student, you pay around {{GKV_COST_STUDENT|cur}}€ per month until you are 31 years old.
-Public health insurance is usually the best option for students.
+    Students pay around {{GKV_COST_STUDENT|cur}}€ per month until they are 30 years old.
+Public health insurance is usually the best option for students.[^59]
-- **It covers your dependents for free**
+- **It covers your family [for free](#free-health-insurance)**
-    Public health insurance covers your children and your unemployed spouse.
-It's called *[[Familienversicherung]]*.
-Your spouse is covered if (s)he earns less than {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month.[^12] Your children are covered until they are 23 years old, or 25 years old if they are students.
-With private insurance, you pay for each person you cover.
-If you plan to have children, public health insurance is often the best option.
+    It covers your children and your unemployed spouse.
+With private insurance, you pay extra for each person you cover.
+If you have children, public health insurance is often the best option.[^12]
 - **It's easy to use**
     When you go to the doctor, you show your insurance card, and you get healthcare.
-You don't need to think about coverage, reimbursement or deductibles.
+You don't need to think about coverage, deductibles or reimbursement.
 There is no paperwork; it just works.
-- **You don't pay more for pre-existing conditions**
+- **It's not tied to your health**
-    The cost is based on your income, not your health.
-Generally, public health insurance is forced to accept you, even if you have serious health problems.
+    The cost is based on your income, not your health or your age.
+Usually, public health insurance is forced to accept you, even if you have serious health problems.
 You don't pay more because of your bad health.
+You don't pay more if you use it all the time.

 ### Disadvantages of public health insurance

 - **It's expensive if you have a high income**
     If you have a high income, you pay more.
-If you are young, healthy and well-paid, private health insurance is often cheaper.
+If you are young, healthy and well-paid, private health insurance is usually much cheaper.
 - **It's harder to get a doctor appointment**
     With public health insurance, you wait longer for a doctor appointment.
 It's hard to find a psychotherapist or urologist who accepts public health insurance.[^13] With private health insurance, you can see doctors faster.
-- **Special treatments are not included**
+- **Special treatments are not covered**
-    Public health insurance covers *necessary* care, not luxuries.
-If you want special treatments, you must pay the extra cost yourself.
-For example, it only covers amalgam tooth fillings.
-If you want fancy composite fillings, you must pay for the difference.
-Tooth cleanings are not fully covered.
+    Public health insurance covers *necessary* care.
+If you want fancier treatments, you must pay for the price difference.
+For example, it only covers amalgam tooth fillings, not fancy composite fillings.
+It only covers basic teeth cleanings, twice per year.
 Eyeglasses are rarely covered.
-Private insurance lets you choose better coverage.
+With private health insurance, you can choose better coverage.

-### Which public health insurance should I choose?
+### Best public health insurance

-**It's not important.** Public health insurance options are almost the same.
-The price and coverage are set by law.
-The biggest differences are the extra contribution (*[[Zusatzbeitrag]]*) and the customer service.[^15] [Ask an expert](#insurance-brokers) to help you choose.
-Their help is free.
+Public health insurance options are almost the same.
+The price and the coverage are set by law.
+The biggest differences are the extra contribution (*[[Zusatzbeitrag]]*) and the customer service.[^15]

 If you don't speak German, [Techniker Krankenkasse](/out/feather-tk) and [Barmer](/out/barmer) speak English.
-I used [Techniker Krankenkasse](/out/feather-tk) for 6 years, and [I liked them](/guides/techniker-krankenkasse-review).
+[Techniker Krankenkasse](/out/feather-tk) is good, and it's one of the cheapest options.{{ fail_on('2025-12-31') }}.
+I used them for 6 years, and [I liked them](/guides/techniker-krankenkasse-review).

-{% include '_blocks/healthInsuranceQuestion.html' %}
+[Ask an expert](#insurance-brokers) to help you choose.
+They might show you better options for your situation.

 ## Private health insurance